Shintaro-Sasaki/SQLQueryToPandasDataFrame/README.md

 # SQLQueryToPandasDataFrame
-Just a little Python function to execute multi-statement SQL server sql query and get array of Pandas DataFrame back based on result sets that are coming back from the query.
+Just a little Python function to execute multi-statement SQL server query and get array of Pandas DataFrame back based on result sets that are coming back from the query.
 What I mean by multi-statement is that on the SQL side you might want to create some temp table, or branch out etc.

 Use: